Ebzefr/Ebzefr/README.md

 # 👋 Hi there, I'm Ebenezer Obi!

 🎓 Computer Science student at the University of Chester.
-🔒 Passionate about Cybersecurity, Cloud Development, and Data Analytics.
+🔒 Passionate about User experience, Frontend design, Cloud/Cybersecurity Development and Data Analytics.
 🚀 Building full-stack web applications, cloud storage platforms, and insightful data dashboards.

 ## 🛠️ Technologies I Use: